 Perhaps a fool, I’ll go in there, and chance

 I’ve seen a sign.
-From death tonight, now once
+So death tonight, now once

-escaped, I in no small ways dread, but more,
+escaped, I in no small way dread, but more,

 more so than death, a lower state I fear.